ab-cio/anagram/README.md

 Anagram finder

 ## Requirements
-Python ≥3.5 is required.
+* Python ≥3.5.
 There are no package dependencies.
+* File containing list of words, one on each line.

 ## Usage